 Can You Bridge One Sub?

 You may connect two channels for that one sub, but you must first determine the impedance of your sub.
 You don’t want to go any lower than 4 ohms steady bridged for most amps.

-What hits harder, 2ohm or 4ohm?
+What Hits Harder, 2ohm or 4ohm?

 A lower electrical resistance subwoofer generates a louder sound than a higher electrical resistance subwoofer; hence 2ohm subwoofers are louder than 4ohm subwoofers.
 Due to their higher power consumption, 2 ohm subwoofers are more likely to generate a worse sound quality.

 If you’re looking to improve the audio in your car, one way to do it is to bridge your subwoofers.
 This will allow you to get more power and better sound quality from your subs.
-It’s not a difficult process, but there are a few things you need to know before you get started.
+It’s not a difficult process, but there are a few things you need to note before you get started.
 Thanks for reading!